-191. The policies in this plan will be implemented by Broxtowe Borough Council as part of their development management process.
-Where applicable Cossall Parish Council will also be actively involved, for example as part of the pre-application process as outlined in the Key Principle.
-Whilst Broxtowe Borough Council will be responsible for development

-- management, the Parish Council will use this Neighbourhood Plan to frame their representations on submitted planning applications. - 192.
-There are several areas of activity which will affect delivery and each is important in shaping Cossall Parish in the months and years ahead.
+- 191. The policies in this plan will be implemented by Broxtowe Borough Council as part of their development management process.
+Where applicable, the NPSG will also be actively involved, for example as part of the pre-application process as outlined in the Key Principle.
+Whilst Broxtowe Borough Council will be responsible for development management, the Parish Council will use this Neighbourhood Plan to frame their representations on submitted planning applications. - 192.
+There are several areas of activity which will affect delivery and each is important in shaping the Cossall Neighbourhood Plan Area in the months and years ahead.
 These comprise: - a) The statutory planning process; this Neighbourhood Plan will direct and shape developer and investor interest in the Neighbourhood Plan area.
-However, this is also in the context of the wider Broxtowe Borough Council planning policies and the National Planning Policy Framework. - b) Investment in and active management of public services and community assets, together with other measures to support local services for the vitality and viability of the Parish. - c) The voluntary and community (third) sector will have a strong role to play particularly in terms of local community infrastructure, events and village life.
-This sector may play a stronger role in the future. - d) The role of the Parish Council in delivering the projects that have been identified as part of this Neighbourhood Planning process. - e) The Neighbourhood Plan will become part of a hierarchy of planning documents.
-The Parish Council will also look to Borough and County Council investment programmes where a policy can be shown to be delivering District and County objectives. - 193.
+However, this is also in the context of the wider Broxtowe Borough Council planning policies and the National Planning Policy Framework.

+- b) Investment in and active management of public services and community assets, together with other measures to support local services for the vitality and viability of the Neighbourhood Plan Area. - c) The voluntary and community (third) sector will have a strong role to play particularly in terms of local community infrastructure, events and village life.
+This sector may play a stronger role in the future. - d) The role of Cossall Parish Council, in collaboration with Awsworth Parish Council and other neighbouring Parish Councils when cross-boundary issues are raised, in delivering the projects that have been identified as part of this Neighbourhood Planning process. - e) The Neighbourhood Plan will become part of a hierarchy of planning documents.
+The Neighbourhood Plan Steering Group will also look to Borough and County Council investment programmes where a policy can be shown to be delivering District and County objectives. - 193.
 The Community Actions listed at Appendix A will also be key in implementing elements of the CNP.